taskflow/taskflow/README.md

 ## Task API

 Each task object is a lightweight handle for you to create dependencies in its associated graph.
-The table below summarizes its methods.
+The table below summarizes the list of commonly used methods.
+Visit [documentation][wiki] to see the complete list.

 | Method         | Argument    | Return | Description |
 | -------------- | ----------- | ------ | ----------- |